Subscribe to Body Moments Newsletter and get a FREE e-book!

 Meditate on the Meaning of Painful Hips in Your Life

-The hip contains many body metaphors that revolve around birth and creativity, pleasure and sexuality.
-The hip is a very emotional center, part of our core and our center of gravity (the center of gravity on the body is about 2-3 cm below the navel).
-A woman’s center of gravity is slightly lower than a man’s center of gravity.
 The hip is significant as an area involving our connectedness to others and the control or lack of control of others.
 As a center of our creativity, the hip is a metaphor for the birthing of ideas and all things involving pleasure.

-Opening the hip and the hip muscles are significant for releasing emotions of control, and opening oneself for the birth of new ideas, pleasure and new creations.
 The seed of our creativity, figuratively and literally starts at the pelvis and hip.
 If we release control, we are free to express all aspects of our human creativity and our hips should move and flow without pain or issues.
-The same is true of our sexuality – just one aspect of our creativity.
-If we except ourselves as creatures designed to enjoy the pleasures that our sexuality brings us, we should not have issues with our pelvis or hips.

 However, this is usually not so.
 Most likely, a lot of us feel like our creativity is stifled as we are forced to conform to others desires, whether it be our bosses demands, the needs of our children and our significant others, our parents, or whomever.
-Does the metaphor of being ‘joined at the hip’ bring new meaning now?
-Being joined at the hip depicts being unable to get away from someone, ever!
-Maybe we should exercise the 'hip check' instead!

 Instead of freely using our creativity to express ourselves we may feel trapped and helpless as we attempt to control our own lives and stay in control of ourselves as separate and unique entities.
-Yet we struggle between wanting to be needed – the concept of co-dependency, versus the need to be independent and unique individuals.
-Often our hips reflect this battleground.
+Yet we struggle between wanting to be needed – the concept of codependency, versus the need to be independent and unique individuals.

-When we desire control we end up fighting for it.
-Fighting to take back control from others.
-The harder we try to take back control or to control others, the tighter our hips become, and the worse we feel.
 We tense our pelvic floor muscles and hip muscles and attempt to hold it all together with our hip adductors.
 (See article on hip adductor muscles).
 But we can never, ever control others.
 We can only adapt and change our own response to others as they attempt to do the same thing to us when they attempt to control us!

 Your mind is your own entity.
 As an adult, we can change our perceptions of who controls us.
 We can begin to understand our own emotional responses to others and make a choice to respond in healthy ways that heal our body-mind-soul.
 See the 90-second cure in How Emotions Affect Our Body to learn today, how to manage strong emotions in a healthier way.

 This may be a stretch of one’s metaphorical imagination, but where do you suppose the slang term to be 'hip' came from?
 Or the word, 'hippie?'
 The word 'hip' means to be trendy, setting new ground, beyond convention, a new creative expression.
-The term 'hippie' was derived from the word, 'hipster' and hippies were given the term because they were totally beyond convention, even establishing a totally new way of life.
-Interesting, isn’t it?
-Shall we strive to be more like hippies?

 Now, back to the issue of control, as it relates to pleasure and sexuality.
 When women exert control, it is often through withholding sex.
-It is a way to fight back and re-gain control.
+It is a way to fight back and regain control.
 It also entails withdrawing inward, with closed bodies and tensed, closed hip muscles.

 We close ourselves to the demands of others as a self-protective measure, and hold this tension and these emotions in our pelvis and hip muscles.
 Or we forcefully charge forward, believing that we can handle everything, be all things to all people and meet all the demands that others bring to us.
-Both of these emotional responses, withdrawal or charging forward, will tighten and close our hip muscles as we try to hold it all together.
-When we neglect to care for ourselves, our body-mind-soul suffers and is manifested in our hips.

 Learning to release control and the emotions of anger, withdrawal or helplessness that is associated with control or lack of it will bring us health and healing of the body-mind-soul.
 Holding on too tight to control and the emotions that it elicits will bring us ill health.
 We need to learn to open our hips and let go of control.
-It is only by releasing control that we will be able to be renewed and refilled with the creative expression that enriches our human experience.
-Learning foam roller exercises, specifically for hip opening is one great way to learn to open your hips and release control.

 Sexuality issues surrounding the hips and hip pain are a topic most likely outside the scope of this article.
 Impotence, lack of desire and other sexuality issues may be a result of many things, like guilt, anger, depression, mid-life transition and so forth.
-Depression is anger that is turned inward, against the self and the pleasures and creativity that life can afford.
-It often surrounds the idea that we do not deserve pleasure and self-fulfillment, or even that pleasure is a sin and to be avoided.

 Or if you are a victim of sexual abuse you may have an altogether different view of sexuality that gives you an altered view of love and pleasure.

 If your intuition, your 'inner knowing' tells you that self-fulfillment and sexuality are issues for you, I encourage you to seek the help of a professional who can help guide you through your healing process.
 If you are a self-healer you may try the foam roller exercises and stretches first, but have someone available if your emotions become overpowering.
+You may also be interested in my e-Book on Self-Healing!

-Lower back pain and hip pain go hand-in-hand.
-Prolonged sitting on your job at your computer is a set-up for shortened, tight hip flexors (iliopsoas), the piriformis, and the iliotibial band (IT Band) and all hip muscles.
-The iliopsoas is often a cause of back pain that you think is coming from your back, when instead it is coming from the hip flexor connected to your spine.
 Tight piriformis muscles are also a frequent cause of lower back pain.
 The erector spinae and quadratus lumborum, the muscles of the lower back also become shortened and tight from sitting too long.
-Just click on the name of the muscle in this paragraph to see my discussions on each individual muscle and the individual issues surrounding them.
+Just click on the name of the muscle in these paragraphs to see my discussions on each individual muscle and the individual issues surrounding them.

 Affirmations for creativity and creative energy.